bloomberg/bde/README.md

 License
 -------
-The BDE libraries are distributed under a simple MIT-style license; see the LICENSE file at the top of the source tree for more information.
+The BDE libraries are distributed under the Apache License (version 2.0); see the LICENSE file at the top of the source tree for more information.

 Question, Comments and Feedback
 ===============================